-Immediately after this bend, I found the Rúa de San Paio do Monte, turned right and continued to follow the guide until I came to a T in a small town and turned left on the Rúa do Empedrado.
+Immediately after this bend, I found the Rúa de San Paio do Monte, turned right and continued to follow the guide until I came to a T-intersection in a small town and turned left on the Rúa do Empedrado.
 This road goes through the town and climbs by a high wall, that as you look over it, you can see emerging views of Santiago de Compostela.
 Very quickly this road ends and turns into a foot path.

 While I tried very hard to follow the guide from here, I truly doubt that I was on the one John Walker describes.
 I asked a young man in the town, in Spanish, if this was the way to Monte Pedroso, and he answered in English, that yes it was, but that there were many ways to reach it.

 Essentially, I just followed the radio towers and power lines, in the general direction of UP.
 The saturated paths were lined with the most quaint stone walls that were lined with heather, as in the next photos.

 Can you tell I was enchanted by these heather-lined paths, into and out of fields and forests?
 It was a soothing balm to my soul and my antsyness finally abated.
 I was exploring and I loved it!
 I was lucky thus far, as it really had not rained yet, with any significance.

 Being late September, the ferns took on a very mystical deep maroon color, that punctuated their green surroundings.